Clifford Algebras, Clifford Groups, and a Generalization of the Quaternions: More on the Topology of and

 This is a subgroup of $\mO{p}\times\mO{q}$ that we denote $S(\mO{p}\times\mO{q})$.
 Furthermore, it is easy to show that $\mfrac{so}(p, q) = \mfrac{o}(p, q)$.
 Thus, we also have

 \begin{prop} The topological space $\mSO{p, q}$ is homeomorphic to $S(\mO{p}\times\mO{q})\times\reals^{pq}$. \end{prop}

 Note that $\mSO{p, q}$ has two connected components when $p, q\geq 1$.
 The connected component of $I_{p+q}$ is a group denoted ${\bf SO}_0(p, q)$.
-This latter space is homeomorphic to $\mSO{q}\times\mSO{q}\times \reals^{pq}$.
+This latter space is homeomorphic to $\mSO{p}\times\mSO{q}\times \reals^{pq}$.

-As a closing remark observe that the dimension of all these space depends only on $p + q$: It is $(p + q)(p + q - 1)/2$.
+As a closing remark observe that the dimension of all these spaces depends only on $p + q$: It is $(p + q)(p + q - 1)/2$.

 {\bf Acknowledgments}.
 I thank Eric King whose incisive questions and relentless quest for the ``essence'' of rotations eventually caused a level of discomfort high enough to force me to improve the clarity of these notes.
 Rotations are elusive!
+I also thank: Fred Lunnon for many insighful comments and for catching a number of typos; and Troy Woo who also reported some typos.